Hello everyone, and welcome to PT Pioneer.

 As you can imagine, more people training at once means you’ll need more space to fit them all and prevent them from piling up on each other.

-This also means you’ll need more equipment depending, of course, on what sort of workout you’ll be implementing.
+This also means you’ll need more equipment depending on what sort of workout you’ll be implementing.

 The next thing you’ll need more of is energy.

-Aside from being a fitness professional, you’re also something of an MC or hype man.
+Aside from being a fitness professional, you’re an MC or hype man.

-Group fitness is mentally demanding and requires you to have an astute grip on group psychology and managing group dynamics.
+Group fitness is mentally demanding and requires an astute grip on group psychology and managing group dynamics.

 Now let’s discuss what you need less of.